The Pythagoras number and the $u$-invariant of Laurent series fields in several variables: Laurent series fields in three variables

+It is easy to see that finite extensions of $k(\!(t_1, t_2)\!)$ have Pythagoras number at least 2.
+So it remains to prove that condition (2) is satisfied.

-By this local-global principle, it suffices to show that for every \emph{divisorial} discrete valuation $w$ on $L$, the completion $L_w$ has level $s(L_w)\le 2$.
-For such a discrete valuation, $L_w$ is nonreal as $L$ is, and the residue field $\kappa(w)$ is (isomorphic to) either a finite \emph{nonreal} extension of $k(t)$ or the fraction field of a complete discrete valuation ring whose residue field $\ell$ is a finite nonreal extension of $k$.
-In the former case, the hypothesis on $k(x,\,y)=k(x)(y)$ implies that $s(\kappa(w))\le 2$ (by Pfister's theorem).
-In the latter case, we have $s(\kappa(w))=s(\ell)\le 2$ since $p(k(t))\le p(k(x,\,y))\le 4$.
-Hence in any case, we get $s(L_w)=s(\kappa(w))\le 2$ as desired. \end{proof}
+Fix a finite nonreal extension $L/k(\!(t_1, t_2)\!)$ and let $R$ be the integral closure of $k[\![t_1,\,t_2]\!]$ in $L$.
+Call a discrete valuation $w$ of $L$ \emph{divisorial} if there is a regular integral scheme $X$ equipped with a proper birational morphism $X\to \mathrm{Spec}(R)$ such that $w$ is defined by a codimension 1 point of $X$.
+For such a discrete valuation $w$, the completion $L_w$ is nonreal as $L$ is, and the residue field $\kappa(w)$ is (isomorphic to) either a finite extension of $k(x)$ or the fraction field of a complete discrete valuation ring whose residue field $\ell$ is a finite extension of $k$.
+(This fact is probably evident to algebraic geometers.
+A detailed explanation can be found in \cite[Coro.$\;$2.3.26]{HuThese}.)
+In the former case, the hypothesis on $k(x,\,y)=k(x)(y)$ implies that $s(\kappa(w))\le 2$ (by Pfister's theorem or \cite[Thm.$\;$3.5]{BvG09}).
+In the latter case, we have $s(\kappa(w))=s(\ell)\le 2$ since $p(k(x))\le p(k(x,\,y))\le 4$.
+Hence, we have $s(L_w)=s(\kappa(w))\le 2$ in any case.